Suzuki Ignis review - Practicality, comfort and boot space

 Obviously, if you slide the seats forward to prioritise boot space, legroom is reduced, while the Ignis’ slim width means there’s little hope of carrying three passengers in the back, especially because there are only two seatbelts in the back.
 Still, the same can be said for other city cars.

-The Ignis’s boot space for models without the sliding rear seat is a sizeable 267 litres.
-By comparison, a Skoda Citigo offers 251 litres, while the Renault Twingo’s 219-litres is a long way down on the Suzuki.
-It’s worth remembering that the capacity changes to 204 litres if you opt for the four-wheel drive model.
+The Ignis’s boot space for models without the sliding rear seat is a sizeable 267 litres, although it’s worth remembering that the capacity changes to 204 litres if you opt for the four-wheel drive model.
 You can fold the back seats to increase that space to 1,100 litres, which is also a very good size for the class.
 In comparison, a Kia Picanto has a 255-litre load capacity, and the Hyundai i10 252 litres.

 In this review